Most traders think they have a risk strategy. They don’t. They have a stop loss.

 ATR: The Bridge Between Risk and Reality

-ATR is not an indicator.
-It is a measurement of movement.
-It tells you what the market is actually doing, not what you want it to do.
+ATR is not a signal.
+It is a measurement of how much the market is actually moving, not how much you want it to move.

-When volatility expands, your stops must expand.
-When volatility contracts, your stops can tighten.
-This keeps your R constant relative to conditions.
+When volatility expands, stops and targets must expand with it.
+When it contracts, they tighten.
+This keeps your R constant relative to conditions instead of fixed to an arbitrary number you picked before the session started.

 Building a Take Profit Strategy